-A New and Improved Challenge… What’s Different this Year?
+A New and Improved Challenge… What’s Different?

 So no matter where you are going or what you are doing, if you move with any active or sustainable modes of transport, you can log the distances and earn points to win.
 We want you to get active and have fun!

 Any active and sustainable modes of travel!
 Have fun with it!